 Alex J. Todd is a design historian and educator.
 His research is broadly concerned with design’s potential as a method of political and cultural opposition, with a particular focus on the post-1960s Netherlands.
 Currently, Alex is a PhD student in the School of Humanities at the University of Brighton, where he is researching the politics of identity through the work of Dutch graphic design collective Wild Plakken.
 He also teaches in the History of Art and Design department at Pratt Institute in New York.

-Jenna has been the Administrator of the DHS since January 2020.
-She holds a BA in Fashion and Dress History, an MA in the History of Design and Material Culture, and a PhD is visual cultures, all completed at the University of Brighton.
+Dr Jenna Allsopp-Douglas has been the Administrator of the DHS since January 2020 and Senior Administrator since 2023.
+She holds a BA in Fashion and Dress History, an MA in the History of Design and Material Culture, and a PhD is visual culture, all completed at the University of Brighton.
 Her PhD thesis explored amateur filmmaking as a practice of neuroqueer refusal at the intersection of queer learning disability.
 Her BA dissertation was awarded the 2014 DHS Undergraduate Student Essay Prize.
 She has previously lectured at Northumbria University, University of Brighton and Bath Spa University.
-Jenna is also Administrator of the journal Critical Social Policy.
+Jenna is also Administrator of the journal Critical Social Policy and Trustee of the Young Women's Film Academy.